 Fuel - All the dead and living material that will burn.
-This includes grasses, dead branches, and pine needles on the ground, as well as standing live and dead trees.
+This includes grasses, dead branches and pine needles on the ground, as well as standing live and dead trees.
 Also included are minerals near the surface, such as coal that will burn during a fire, and human-built structures.

-Fuel break - An area of land where the vegetation has been changed or reduced so that fires burning into it can be put out more easily.
+Fuel break - A wide strip, or block of land where the vegetation has been permanently changed or reduced so that fires burning into it can be put out more easily.